albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 **Example:** Five-seat district using STAR-PR -- candidates appear on ballot, voters score each candidate 0-5 stars, system allocates seats proportionally based on scores.
 Result: Seat shares reflect vote shares (unlike winner-take-all).

-### Single Implementation: All Qualifying States at the First FEMA Election
+### Single Implementation: All Qualifying States at the First CEMA Election

-The Act implements multi-member districts for all qualifying states simultaneously at the First FEMA Election.
+The Act implements multi-member districts for all qualifying states simultaneously at the First CEMA Election.
 There is no graduated phase-in, no transition cycles, and no percentage-based rollout schedule.

 **Why single implementation is superior to phased rollout:**